Hugo Guerrero Marthineitz: Life and work

 Hugo Guerrero Marthineitz was born in Lima, Peru, to Lorenzo Guerrero, the son of mestizo-West Indian parents.
 Politically active during his secondary school studies, Guerrero was forced to go into hiding for a time in 1941; that year, however, he had found his calling in radio broadcasting, and soon became one of Lima's most recognizable radio voices, hosting a news and commentary program on Radio Programas del Perú.

 Guerrero Marthineitz left Lima for Buenos Aires, Argentina, in 1955, and later settled in neighboring Montevideo, Uruguay.
 He returned to Buenos Aires, at the time the World's leading center of Spanish-language broadcasting, in 1964.
 His successful career in Lima quickly opened doors for him in Argentine radio and he soon hosted El show del minuto ("The Show of the Minute"), centering around literary reviews and talk.
 The show's success earned him his first television show, Séptima noche ("Seventh Night").
-Enjoying high ratings, a 1967 interview with writer Dalmiro Sáenz resulted in its termination when the outspoken philosopher openly praised Fidel Castro.
+Enjoying high ratings, a 1967 interview with writer Dalmiro Sáenz resulted in its termination when the outspoken writer openly praised Fidel Castro.
 The same dictatorship that had Séptima noche pulled, ordered the suspension of El show del minuto in 1970.
-Guerrero Marthineitz was, however, soon given a prime-time news and commentary program in Buenos Aires' Radio Belgrano, then among the city's premiere stations.
-He brought the hitherto declining Radio Belgrano record ratings, even after the advent of Argentina's repressive last dictatorship in 1976.
+Guerrero Marthineitz was, however, soon given a prime-time news and commentary program in Buenos Aires' Radio Belgrano, propelling it to record ratings, even after the advent of Argentina's repressive last dictatorship in 1976.
 His program combined interviews, debate and commentary, as well as his thorough reviews of the day's music, theatre and film.
 He received a KONEX Award (Argentine broadcasting's highest honor) for his program in 1981.